tum-pbs/pbdl-book/physgrad.md

 Classical, inversion-based methods like IGs and Newton's method remove some of these shortcomings, with the somewhat theoretical construct of the update from inverse simulators ($\Delta x_{\text{PG}}$) including the most higher-order terms.
-As such, it is interesting to consider as an "ideal" setting for improved (inverted) update steps.
+$\Delta x_{\text{PG}}$ can be seen as an "ideal" setting for improved (inverted) update steps.
-It get's all of the aspect above right: units 📏, function sensitivity 🔍, compositions, and convergence near optima 💎.
-It provides a _scale-invariant_ update.
+It get's all of the aspect above right: units 📏, function sensitivity 🔍, compositions, and convergence near optima 💎, and it provides a _scale-invariant_ update.
 This comes at the cost of requiring an expression and discretization for a local inverse solver 🎩.

 In contrast to the second- and first-order approximations from Newton's method and IGs, it can potentially take highly nonlinear effects into account.
 Due to the potentially difficult construct of the inverse simulator, the main goal of the following sections is to illustrate how much we can gain from including all the higher-order information.
 Note that all three methods successfully include a rescaling of the search direction via inversion, in contrast to the previously discussed GD training.
 All of these methods represent different forms of differentiable physics, though.